fragaLY/booking-system-api/README.md

 mongorestore --drop --uri mongodb+srv://developer:developerPassword@development-hmiup.mongodb.net/booking-system data
 ```

-* To build the application run the next command and follow the [link](localhost:8080 "Application Homepage"):
+* To run the application use the next command and follow the [link](localhost:8080 "Application Homepage"):
 ```
 gradlew bootRun
 ```